JonathanElejalde/reggaeton_songs_nlp/README.md

 GRU on lyrics embeddings (word2vec - cbow)    |  {'optimizer': 'adam', 'GRU layers - units': (2, 300), 'Dense layers - units': (2, 1024), 'Dropout rate after dense layers': 0.8, 'batch_size': 128}  |  0.74 |  0.74

 ## Improvements
-As we can see, the scores are very can be improved a lot.
+As we can see, the scores could be better.
 These are some of the things that we can try:
 - improve spelling correction
 - improve the language detection.
 We still can find english words in the corpus
 - add labeling functions using snorkel to identify non-sexual content